abbiedaniel/salesforce-maintenance/PD1-Notes.md

 	- Create a class specifically to create data for test methods aka Test data factory class
  	- Add a ```@TestSetup``` annotated method to the class.
 This method is called before any tests are run and allows the test records to be created before the tests themselves are run.
   	- Use ```@TestVisible``` for private methods that need to be visible for a test
+  	- Use ```@IsTest``` for all test classes
+  	- Use the ```runAs``` method to test your application in different user contexts.
+  	- Use ```System.assert``` methods to prove that code behaves properly.

 - **Methods**
 	- ```Test.startTest()``` use method before executing the code we wish, to test to assign that block of code a new set of governor limits.
  	- ```Test.stopTest()``` use once we’ve finished our execution and are ready to validate our results
   	- Asynchronous Apex: If we are testing asynchronous apex (e.g. a batch class), since the code gets flagged to run at an unknown future date, we would not be able to write tests for any asynchronous methods.
-Instead by wrapping the code execution in Test.startTest() and Test.stopTest(), when the stopTest method is called, the async code is executed and so we can test the results of the execution within our test class.
+  		- Instead by wrapping the code execution in Test.startTest() and Test.stopTest(), when the stopTest method is called, the async code is executed and so we can test the results of the execution within our test class.

 </details>